 Winnewsun’s panel is unique because it generates power from both sides, and it weighs in at only 4 pounds.
 This “bifacial” production shows up in the product’s efficiency rating: it boasts an efficiency of 22 percent, much higher than traditional single-sided flexible solar panels.
 Unfortunately, there are limited options when it comes to installation – in order to gain the full value of the panel, it needs to be mounted in a way where both sides can absorb sunlight.

 Extremely portable, this flexible solar panel can be folded up for easy carrying and transportation.
 It can be used to charge medium to large electronic devices using DC Power and comes with a 12V female car adapter.

 Thin film panels: a flexible panel option

 The current flexible solar panels available to homeowners on the market fall under the category of “thin film panels.”
-A thin film solar panel is made with layers that are over 300 times smaller than standard silicon solar panels, which gives them a much thinner profile and can even make some thin film panels flexible.
-Thin film panels are lightweight and durable, and can be an intriguing option depending on a solar project’s needs.
-(Read more about MiaSolé, a flexible thin film solar panel manufacturer, in EnergySage’s company overview.
+A thin film solar panel is made with layers that are over 300 times smaller than standard silicon solar panels, which gives them a much thinner profile and can even make them flexible.
+Flexible thin film panels are lightweight and durable, and can be an intriguing option depending on a solar project’s needs.
+(Read more about MiaSolé, a flexible thin film solar panel manufacturer, in EnergySage’s company overview.)